Emotional Reasoning

-Emotional Reasoning is what you do when you use the way that you feel to determine what is happening around you.
+Emotional Reasoning is what you do when you use the way that you feel in deciding what is happening in your environment.

 It is one of the thinking traps that can get in the way of happiness and success.